M1lena/cv/README.md

 ####Full-stack Software Development

 Built native iOS app, “Makers Academy Visitors.”
 Makers Academy team officially adopted the app.
-This app was built in 12 days, as a final project, by 4-person team with aboslutely no previous experience in Swift.
+This app was built in 12 days, as a final project, by a 4-person team with aboslutely no previous experience in Swift.
 - [Makers Academy Visitors App](goo.gl/xN6MlD)

 Built Gym Buddy, an app to help find workout partners based on fitness levels and preferred workouts.
-This is a test-driven Ruby on Rails app built entirely during 2-day hackathon by 4-person team.
+This is a test-driven Ruby on Rails app built entirely during 2-day hackathon by a 4-person team.
 - [Gym Buddy](https://gympal.herokuapp.com/)

 First week of learning JavaScript: built application with Node, JavaScript, and JQuery; tested with Jasmine.